On the unramified spherical automorphic spectrum: Normalized Eisenstein series and a lower bound to the spectrum

-where $|A_{\bo_{WL}}|$ is the cardinality of the component group of the centralizer of the image of the $\fs\fl_2$-homomorphism associated to $WL$ (see Proposition \ref{prop:BC}) and $\prod'$ denotes the product over the nonzero factors.
-We remark that the precise constants in (\ref{eq:nuL}) were not yet available in \cite{HO1}, but these can be derived by a limit procedure from the explicit formal degree formulas for discrete series characters of Iwahori-Hecke algebras \cite[(0.3)]{Re2} and \cite{CKK}.
-These explicit formulas constitute a special case of the proof of the conjecture \cite[Section 3.4]{HII} for unipotent representations of semisimple groups of adjoint type over a non-Archimedean local field \cite[Section 4.6]{O-STM}.
-The limit procedure and the computation of the relevant constants in the present case of graded Hecke algebras will appear elsewhere \cite{DMO}.
+\begin{rem} We remark that the precise constants in (\ref{eq:nuL}) were not yet available in \cite{HO1}, but these can be derived by a limit procedure from the explicit formal degree formulas for discrete series characters of Iwahori-Hecke algebras \cite[(0.3)]{Re1} and \cite[Section 4.6]{O-STM} (see also \cite{CKK,CO}).
+These explicit formulas constitute a special case of the proof of the conjecture \cite[Section 3.4]{HII} for unipotent representations of semisimple groups of adjoint type over a non-Archimedean local field.
+The limit procedure and the computation of the relevant constants in the present case of graded Hecke algebras will appear elsewhere \cite{DMO}. \end{rem}

-Let us rewrite (\ref{eq:sym}) in order to exhibit its most important properties, namely that in this formula every summand corresponding to a $W$-orbit of residual subspaces contributes a positive semidefinite Hermitian form on the space of Paley-Wiener functions.
-For that, let $W\backslash\Cl$ denote a complete set of representatives for $W$-orbits of residual subspaces.
-Note that if $\lambda=c_L+i\mu\in L^t$ and if $w_L\in W(\Phi_L)$ denotes the longest element in the Weyl group $W(\Phi_L)$ then $w_L(c_L)=-c_L$ and $w_L\mu=\mu$.
-In other words, for $\lambda\in L^t$ we have:

-\begin{lem} The expression (\ref{eq:sym}) for the inner product can be written in the following equivalent way: